kubawp/Document-IDPS-Suricata/README.md

 ## 5. Tor Domain Prevention

-Implemented a rule blocking DNS queries for domains ending with `.onion`.
+In the next step, a rule was created to detect and block DNS requests for `.onion` domains, which are commonly associated with Tor hidden services.

 ### Test